BotechStudio/fudge-docs/docs/add-end-point.md

 const exampleRouter = require("./routers/example");
 ```

-3.3 Sign the router to the app with "use" method which provided by express
+3.3 Apply the router to the app with the "use" method which provided by express

 ```javascript
 app.use(exampleRouter);